xhyrom/exam-solvers/sites/edupage/README.md

-# Edupage fixed the bug, it doesn't work anymore and it may give random answers!
+# Edupage probably fixed this, sometimes it can give random answers.
+ALWAYS CHECK THEM BEFORE SUBMITTING!

 # For testing purposes only, don't cheat!
 # We are not responsible for abuse!